-One elected by the full-time support staff from among such staff.
+One elected by the full-time professional services staff from among such staff.

 Lay Governors are not remunerated and are appointed to the Board of Governors by the Board of Governors.
-The Chairman and Vice Chair are elected by the Board of Governors from amongst the Lay Governors.
-The Board also appoints a Senior Independent Governor from amongst Lay Governors who, amongst other things, leads an annual appraisal of the Chairman’s performance.
+The Chair and Vice Chair are elected by the Board of Governors from amongst the Lay Governors.
+The Board also appoints a Senior Independent Governor from amongst Lay Governors who, amongst other things, leads an annual appraisal of the Chair’s performance.

-The Board of Governors meets in full four times per session and an AGM is held in December each year and the Board of Governors typically have a short (one-agenda item) meeting thereafter.
-Any Conservatoire student or staff member may attend a Board meeting as an observer – 2 weeks’ notice of such attendance should be given to the Secretary.
+The Board of Governors meets in full four times per session.
+There is an AGM held in December each year and the Board of Governors typically have a short (one-agenda item) meeting thereafter.
+Any Conservatoire student or staff member may attend a Board meeting as an observer – 2 weeks’ notice of such attendance should be given to the RCS Secretary.

 Detailed information on the work of the Board is provided in the tabs to the left.
 That information includes the process through which new Governors are appointed.
-If you are interested in becoming a Governor, or require further information on any aspect of the Board’s work please contact the Secretary, Lindsey Shields.
+If you are interested in becoming a Governor, or require further information on any aspect of the Board’s work please contact the RCS Secretary, Lindsey Shields.

 View our Registers of Interest document.